peterjast/reading-note/code-301/class-11.md

 * **Authorization** verifies what user has access to

-* acess to resources is protected by authentication and authorization
+* access to resources is protected by authentication and authorization

 ### **AUTHENTICATION**